-Every year 20 of Penn’s most entrepreneurial students take a trip to the San Francisco Bay Area to meet with the Silicon Valley’s most prominent figures.
+Every year 15 of Penn’s most entrepreneurial students take a trip to the San Francisco Bay Area to meet with the Silicon Valley’s most prominent figures.
 Participants gain an inside look at the culture of large tech companies, emergent startups, and prominent venture capital firms — heard directly from their founders and executive leadership.
-Now in its seventh year, the Tech Trek has met with a diverse group of over 50 individuals, including Sal Khan, Andy Radcliff, Sam Altman, Jack Dorsey, Max Levchin, and Jack Abraham.
+Now in its eighth year, the Tech Trek has met with a diverse group of over 50 individuals, including Sal Khan, Andy Rachleff, Sam Altman, Jack Dorsey, Max Levchin, Jack Abraham, and Jacqueline Reses.

 Hearing from Jack Abraham.

 Meeting the team at Clever.